-Step 1: Create an account
+Step 1: Create an account.

-To create an account with No-IP.com simply click the “Sign Up” link at the top of the page, or click here.
-Fill in the required fields on the new account form and click the “Sign Up” button on the top of the page.
+To create an account with No-IP simply click the “Sign Up” link at the top of the page.
+Fill in the required fields on the new account form and click the “Free Sign Up” button at the bottom of the page.

-Step 2: Confirm your account
+Step 2: Confirm your account.

 Note: If you are using Hotmail or Yahoo mail, this letter may end up in the bulk email folder depending on the level of your spam settings.

-Step 3: Sign In to your account
+Step 3: Log In to your account.

-Step 4: Add a domain to your account
+Step 4: Add a domain to your account.

 Note: If you’re using our free service, you can skip to step 5 below.

-You should now be logged into the No-IP.com members section.
+You should now be logged into the No-IP members section.
 Here you can add a domain to your account by going to “Domain Registration”, then “Add Domain”.
 Follow the activation steps to the checkout area.

-Step 5: Adding a Hostname
+Step 5: Adding a hostname.

-Step 6: Making it dynamic
+Step 6: Making it dynamic.

-The client will run in the system tray on windows machines.
+The client will run in the system tray on Windows machines.
 Be sure to open it and click “File”, then “Preferences” and enabled the option “Start this application automatically when the user logs on”.
 This will allow the program to start automatically after the user logs in.

-Step 7: Configure your computer to accept remote connections
+Step 7: Configure your computer to accept remote connections.

-- Click Start, right-click Computer, then Properties and select Remote Settings, on the left.
+- Click “Start”, right-click “Computer”, then “Properties” and select “Remote Settings”, on the left.

-- On the Remote tab, select the radio button Allow connections only from computers running Remote Desktop with Network Level Authentication, as shown in the image below.
+- On the “Remote” tab, select the radio button, “Allow connections only from computers running Remote Desktop with Network Level Authentication”, as shown in the image below.

-- Ensure that you have the proper permissions to connect to your computer remotely, and click OK.
+- Ensure that you have the proper permissions to connect to your computer remotely, and click “OK”.

 - Leave your computer running and connected to the Internet.